MicrosoftDocs/dynamics365smb-docs-pr.es-es/business-central/ui-work-with-notes.md

 description: 'Adjunte una nota a cualquier registro de la aplicación.
 Por ejemplo, si tiene información adicional sobre un pedido de venta que no se ajusta a ninguno de los campos del pedido de venta, puede escribir una nota.'
 author: jswymer
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ROBOTS: 'NOINDEX,NOFOLLOW'
 ms.date: 04/01/2021
 ms.author: jswymer
+ms.service: dynamics-365-business-central
 ---
-# <a name="add-and-view-notes-on-records"></a>Añadir y visualizar notas de registros
+# Añadir y visualizar notas de registros
  Puede <!--OnPrem and your colleagues -->puede agregar notas a los registros de la aplicación.
 Muchas páginas, particularmente las que muestran una lista de registros, como la página **Pedidos de ventas**, incluyen la acción **Notas** o el cuadro de información de **Notas**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

  > [!NOTE]